netops2devops/netops2devops.github.io/content/series/k8s-cilium-ipv6/part2.md

 ### Install Cilium

-For any CNI a fundamental requirement is to provide pod to pod connectivity within the cluster.
-This can be done in two ways using Cilium.
+The most fundamental requirement for any CNI is to provide pod to pod connectivity within the cluster.
+Cilium does this in two ways:

 1. `Native-Routing` : The native packet forwarding mode leverages the routing capabilities of the network Cilium runs on instead of performing encapsulation.

 2. `Encapsulation` : Cilium defaults to using VxLAN based tunnel mechanism to form a mesh of tunnels between all cluster nodes.

-Each of these approaches have their own pros and cons some of those are documented in [the official cilium docs](https://docs.cilium.io/en/stable/network/concepts/routing/#configuration) Unless `routing-mode: native` is set, Cilium will default to using tunnel mode.
-A strong reason for using default tunnel mode is if you want simplicity and low operational overhead to familiarize ourselves with what deploying Kubernetes in IPv6 only environment looks like.
-It abstracts away most of the complexity that is Kubernetes networking :-) Support for using tunnel mode in IPv6 only networks has been newly introduced in Cilium 1.18.0 which really makes setting up Kubernetes networking in IPv6 only environment a walk in the park!
+Each of these approaches have their own pros and cons, and some of those are documented in [the official cilium docs](https://docs.cilium.io/en/stable/network/concepts/routing/#configuration) Unless `routing-mode: native` is explicitly set, Cilium defaults to `routing-mode: tunnel`.
+A good reason for using the tunnel mode is when simplicity, low operational overhead is desired as it abstracts away most of the complexity that is Kubernetes networking :-) Given this blog post is about building the simplest possible IPv6 only k3s cluster using Cilium, we will be leveraging the tunnel routing mode.

+> When in doubt, use `helm show values cilium/cilium` to see all the default values in Cilium's helm chart

+Cilium's support for using tunnel mode in IPv6 only networks has been newly introduced in v1.18.0 which really makes setting up Kubernetes in IPv6 only environment feel like a walk in the park!
 But there are some really strong reasons where native-routing makes more sense which I will cover in a subsequent post in this series.

 In its current state our k3s cluster is pretty much useless.
 We have only bootstrapped k3s on 1 control plane node.
 Before we can even join a worker node we or deploy a real application to our cluster need to install Cilium CNI.
 So let's create a file named `values.yaml` with the following